k4kpk/k4kpk.github.io/sota-guides/Brasstown Bald (W4G_NG-001).md

 * There is a little meadow with benches to your right, just as the trail reaches the summit.
 Operated here.
 You could also set up near the handicapped parking.
 * Hang antenna from tree: Possible.
 * Space to guy mast: Yes
-* Cell coverage: Very spotty.
+* **Cell coverage**: Very spotty.
 If you run up to the breezeway between buildings you may get an AT&T or a Verizon signal.
+APRS from top deck got spotted but no ACK.
 * Unique features: Museum on top.
 * Restrooms at parking lot and summit.
 Locked except late spring through early fall.
 Also locked when freezing is a risk.
 * Area repeaters: